-For at least 70 years, the near-consensus of the scientific community about the person who discovered the first confirmed artificial nuclear transmutation has been wrong.
+For at least 70 years — from 1948 to 2018 — the near-consensus of the scientific community about the person who discovered the first confirmed artificial nuclear transmutation was wrong.
 An illustrated example of the myth appears in a frame of a 1948 comic book produced by the General Electric Co.
-The book, Adventures Inside the Atom, sponsored by the U.S. Atomic Energy Commission, was propaganda intended to promote the new age of atomic energy.
+The book, Adventures Inside the Atom, was sponsored by the U.S. Atomic Energy Commission to promote the new age of atomic energy.

 The book begins in ancient Greece with Aristotle and the concept of the atom.
 Eventually, the story arrives at the University of Cambridge, in the laboratory of Ernest Rutherford.

-Myth of the first artificial nuclear transmutation, 1948, General Electric Co.
+Example of the myth of Rutherford's discovery of artificial nuclear transmutation, 1948, General Electric Co.